Ahmed-Gaper/ahmed-gaper.github.io/content/Blog/GSoC '25 with Accord Designing and Building Concerto Linter.md

 ### Why a Concerto Linter is Essential

-Instead of relying on manual reviews or ad-hoc checks, teams can run the linter automatically during development so problems are caught early, Like how ESLint validates JS code, Concerto’s domain specific language requires a dedicated linter that understands its AST and metamodel to ensure models follow best practices and team rules
+Instead of relying on manual reviews or ad-hoc checks, teams can run the linter automatically during development so problems are caught early, Like how ESLint validates JS code, Concerto’s domain specific language requires a dedicated linter that understands its AST and metamodel to ensure models follow best practices and team rules.

 So the **Concerto Linter** was developed to **automate model validation and best practices**, Ensure Concerto model language is Complete and have all the features needed to match top modeling languages globally